 - I started by beating together the cream cheese, butter, vanilla extract, and salt until light and fluffy.

 - Then, I beat in the confectioners’ sugar in stages until I had reached the proper piping consistency.
-Overall, it took six cups of confectioners’ sugar.
+Overall, it took three cups of confectioners’ sugar.

-I started by filling a pastry bag fitted with a 1M large star tip with the cream cheese frosting.
-Another trick that Susan taught me is to use a large ice cream scoop to fill the pastry bag.
+I started by filling a pastry bag with a 1M large star tip with the cream cheese frosting.
+A trick Susan taught me is to use a large ice cream scoop to fill the pastry bag.

-Anyway, I piped the frosting onto each of the cupcakes in a swirling circular motion.
+Anyway, I piped the frosting onto each cupcake in a swirling circular motion.

-I ended up with 24 amazingly delicious Red Velvet Cupcakes with Cream Cheese Frosting.
-The cupcakes were velvety moist with just a hint of chocolate taste.
+I ended up with 12 amazingly delicious Red Velvet Cupcakes with Cream Cheese Frosting.
+The cupcakes were velvety and moist with just a hint of chocolate taste.
 Yum!

 Frequently Asked Questions

-The cupcake batter contains baking soda which is an alkali.
-The baking soda needs an acid to react with to form carbon dioxide to help the cupcakes rise.
+The cupcake batter contains baking soda, an alkali.
+The baking soda needs an acid to react with it to form carbon dioxide, which helps the cupcakes rise.
 Vinegar is an acid added to react with the baking soda.

 Cake flour results in a lighter, softer cake with the classic velvety texture that is a trademark of red velvet cake.
 If you don’t have cake flour, you can use all-purpose flour with some cornstarch added.
-Specifically, for each cup of all-purpose flour, remove 2 tablespoons of all-purpose flour and replace it with 2 tablespoons of cornstarch.
+Specifically, for each cup of all-purpose flour, remove two tablespoons of all-purpose flour and replace it with two tablespoons of cornstarch.

 You can use either regular unsweetened cocoa or Dutch-process cocoa in this recipe.

-Buttermilk is tangy and creamy, and makes red velvet cupcakes extremely moist.
-Therefore, buttermilk is an important ingredient in red velvet cupcakes.
-In addition, buttermilk which is acidic helps to activate the alkali baking soda to help the cupcakes rise.
+Buttermilk is tangy and creamy and makes red velvet cupcakes extremely moist.
+Therefore, it is an important ingredient in red velvet cupcakes.
+In addition, buttermilk, which is acidic, helps activate the alkali baking soda to help the cupcakes rise.

 If you’re a fan of red velvet, you should check out my Red Velvet Madeleines!